ekkis/telegram-bot-now/README.md

 ```
 ./mk example
 ```
-> Please note: Windows users are out of luck unless they're using Cygwin
+> Please note: the make utility will not work on Windows.
+Users of that operating
-> or another environment with bash support
+> system are encouraged to install Cygwin or another bash shell available

 ## Deploy